DeuxHuitHuit/symphonycms-template/workspace/assets/Gruntfile.md

 We use `jit-grunt` to only load needed node modules.
 We use the custom tasks feature to split the configuration across multiple files.
 Tasks files must be name like the task name.
 Custom tasks must load the normal plug-ins via our `grunt.gruntLoad` and `grunt.gruntContribLoad ` functions.

+# Build sequences

+## JS

+The JS build is quite simple.
+After a quick clean of the build files, it first concatenates all the source files into a single one.
+Then it will download the external js files.
+It will then uglify the source code, append all external code before it and then run optimize js on all the code.

+There is no need to create "dev" builds, as all relevant files will be directly loaded by the html.

+## CSS

+The CSS build is the most complex one.
+First of, it is composed of multiple stages.
+It is also required to build a minimal build in order to get a "dev" version running.